 Look for stiff body movements, a rigid tail pointing straight up or down, a hard, unwavering stare, or teeth showing.
 These are signs that a dog is ready to rumble, so it’s time for you to intervene before things get out of hand.

 Use whatever obstructions you have in your home to block the dogs from seeing each other.
 Break their eye contact.

 You can toss a blanket over one of the dogs, hold a pillow between them, or move one of them to another room or behind a piece of furniture if it’s safe to do so.

 Some dog parents have an umbrella handy, as opening it causes a distraction that can break your dogs’ focus and provide a barrier to put between them.
 Others use a baking sheet because it’s hard and you can bang on it to create another distraction.

 Any object that breaks their concentration can work.

 Water is always a good way to cool things down.
-Some dog owners have a water gun or spray bottle handy to startle their pups and get their attention away from each other.
+Some dog parents have a water gun or spray bottle handy to startle their pups and get their attention away from each other.

 Citronella sprays are harmless to dogs, but they produce an odor that they find unpleasant, and it will distract them enough to deescalate a fight.
-Other owners suggest a vinegar spray that has similar results.
+Others suggest a vinegar spray that has similar results.